richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 The NASA  Shuttle Radar Topography Mission (SRTM), a global topographic data, was obtained from the GEE data archive to compute elevation, slope, and aspect.
 The NASA SRTM elevation data has a pixel size of approximately 30m, this was adjusted to match the Sentinel-2 pixels before computing the topographic variables.
 The elevation, slope and aspect images were added to the composite images from Sentinel-2 and Sentinel-1 to make a single image of several bands.

-### Selecting optimal variables

-Separability index involving all the predictor variables was computed to remove redundant variables.

 ### Random forest classification